 - open questions

-A referendum is very similar to an anonymous survey, but is not anonymous.
+A verified survey is very similar to a public survey but is not accessible to people who don’t have a code.
 Citizens must enter an ID number in order to participate.
-This way, you can verify respondents and conduct an online referendum.
+This way, you can verify respondents.
+Read this case study about a verified survey.

 6. Participatory citizen budget

 More and more local governments free up a sum every year, in order to support local initiatives and projects.

 Citizens can submit ideas or initiatives through Hoplr.
 These initiatives are then budgeted and converted into citizen projects.

 This is followed by a voting round, in which every citizen can split the available citizen budget between citizen projects of their choosing.
 The most popular projects will be funded, until the citizen budget runs out.